 The total protection per owner per member company is $250,000 for all annuity contracts.
 As a result, if an individual owned three $100,000 annuities with the same insolvent insurance company, the individual would have total guaranty association coverage of only $250,000.
 The value in excess of this statutory coverage limit would be eligible for submission as a creditor claim in the receivership, and the annuity holder may receive distributions as the company's assets are liquidated by the receiver.

-Protection can be provided in one of several different ways.
+Protection may be provided in one of several different ways.
 For example, a financially sound insurer may take over the troubled company's policies and assume the responsibility for continuing coverage and paying covered claims.
-The New Hampshire guaranty association may provide coverage directly by continuing the insurer's policies or issuing replacement policies with the guaranty association; in some situations, the New Hampshire guaranty association may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
+The Guaranty Association may provide coverage directly by continuing the insurer's policies or issuing replacement policies with the Guaranty Association; in some situations, the New Hampshire Life and Health Insurance Guaranty Association may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
 The amount of protection provided and when you receive it may depend on the particular arrangement worked out for handling the failed insurer's obligations.